jorzel/jorzel.github.io/_posts/2021-11-28-persistance-and-domain-model-separation-using-sqlalchemy-orm.md

             return table
         raise BookedTableException("No open tables in restaurant")
 ```
-We can see that our integrated model need `Base` object that can be instantiated only if we pass proper databse URI.
-So to test it we must provide database setup.
+We can see that our integrated model needs a `Base` object that can be instantiated only if we pass the proper database URI.
+So to test it we must provide a database setup.
 But, is there any way to avoid it?

 ### Separated model
 ```python